renville-colin/colin-renville-blogdown/content/posts/00-test_exploreF1/index.md

     - This is just a plain, old integer representing the maximum number of tires used in a qualifying session for any team.
 In most qualifying sessions throughout the season, the top teams would elect to at least attempt a stint in Q2 on the medium compound.
 This integer is used as a condition for determining which of the following models to use, per qualifying.
 If there were more than compound of tires used in a qualifying session - then add compound as a variable in the model, if not - leave compound out of the model.
 Once again, leaving compound in the model was mostly to satisfy my curiosity, rather than having any serious reason due to the very low sample of laps that used medium compound tires in comparison to the softs.

   - *gam_lambda*
-    - This is another integer, referred to as *lambda* ( $\lambda$ ), which is used as a penalty parameter.
+    - This is another integer, referred to as *lambda* ( λ ), which is used as a penalty parameter.
 When the models are created, we want to capture non-linear trends without our fitted model being a straight line or too "wiggly".
-The $\lambda$ value allows us to adjust the "wigglyness" of each model.
-For the majority of the 19 qualifying sessions that we built GAM models for, we let the model default to its own $\lambda$ value.
+The λ value allows us to adjust the "wigglyness" of each model.
+For the majority of the 19 qualifying sessions that we built GAM models for, we let the model default to its own λ value.
 However, for Bahrain, Hungary, and Monaco our models were not generalizing to the data well (known as over-fitting) and needed this parameter set manually.
-In each case, setting $\lambda = 4$ allowed us to remove excessive wigglyness.
+In each case, setting λ = 4 allowed us to remove excessive wigglyness.

   - *data*
     - The "original" dataframe featuring the fast laps for all drivers per qualifying session.